jcsirot/daggerverse/java/README.md

 }
 ```

-### How to build a Github repository
+### How to build a GitHub repository

-Fetch the repository
+Fetch the repository:

 ```graphql
 query  {